 Yale University courses

 Yale is home to over 13,500 undergraduate and graduate students from 120 different countries.
 Naturally, the range of courses it’s professional schools cover is huge.
-From degrees in Art and Drama to Nursing, Law, and Management, Yale has a lot to offer.
+Yale has a lot to offer, from degrees in Art and Drama to Nursing, Law, and Management.

 For undergraduate students, the Yale University courses include 80 majors and 2000 different disciplines that students can choose from.
 These include-